Cam06002/Bitcoin_Market_Chart/README.md

 I used pd.concat to combine the dataframes and create a new dataframe with my desired data.

-Finally, I created a plotly graph to show the correlation between price and volum on any given date over the 30-day period.
+Next, I created a plotly graph to show the correlation between price and volum on any given date over the 30-day period.

+I then created a modified version of the code, eliminating the plotly graph and replacing it with instructions to load my data frame in GCP Big Query.